Data Governance Self-Assessment Tool

 As courts rely more heavily on data for case management, strategic planning, budgeting, and improving court performance, we recognize that data are more than by-products of case processing.

-The public and justice partners increasingly depend on ready access to data, and accurate and timely data are essential for public trust and confidence in the judiciary.
+Courts and justice partners increasingly depend on ready access to data, and accurate and timely data are essential for public trust and confidence in the judiciary.
 Data are now strategic assets of the courts and courts need strong data governance policies and practices.
+This self-assessment will help you to identify areas of strength and provide suggestions for improvement in your data governance.

 Download the Data Governance Policy Guide here.